Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy

-Deep learning (DL) based methods have shown exciting results for denoising extremely noisy images in microscopy~\cite{weigert2018content, platisa2023high, von2021democratising}.
-Specifically for MPM, deep learning methods have demonstrated faster scan times and improved image quality~\cite{hsu2022three, zhang2019poisson, lee2020mu, laine2021imaging, manifold2019denoising}.
-Despite the success of DL, there is still a lot we do not understand, and the robustness of deep learning-based methods has been called into question~\cite{antun2020instabilities}.
-Specifically, DL methods have been shown to hallucinate~\cite{ji2023survey, helou2020stochastic, bhadra2021hallucinations}, i.e., produce realistic-looking artifacts that are not truly present in the sample, and suffer from instabilities, i.e., sensitivity to small perturbations in the measurement~\cite{antun2020instabilities}.
+Deep learning-based methods have shown exciting results for denoising extremely noisy images in microscopy~\cite{weigert2018content, platisa2023high, von2021democratising}.
+Specifically for scanning microscopy, deep learning methods have demonstrated faster scan times and improved image quality~\cite{hsu2022three, zhang2019poisson, lee2020mu, laine2021imaging, manifold2019denoising}.
+Despite the success of deep learning, there is still a lot we do not understand, and the robustness of deep learning-based methods has been called into question~\cite{antun2020instabilities}.
+Specifically, deep learning methods have been shown to hallucinate~\cite{ji2023survey, helou2020stochastic, bhadra2021hallucinations}, i.e., produce realistic-looking artifacts that are not truly present in the sample, and suffer from instabilities, i.e., sensitivity to small perturbations in the measurement~\cite{antun2020instabilities}.
 Hallucination may be acceptable or even desirable for photography or image generation but is unacceptable for biomedical and scientific imaging, where small image features may lead to important diagnoses or discoveries.
 To be adopted for scientific and medical imaging, deep learning methods need to be robust and trustworthy.

 Uncertainty quantification techniques can help catch model hallucinations and improve the robustness of deep learning methods.
 Typically, a deep learning model will be trained using image pairs (e.g., noisy and noiseless), and then, at test time, given a measurement, the model will produce an estimate of the image.
 In addition to the image estimate, uncertainty quantification methods aim to produce an uncertainty map for each pixel in the image (Fig.~\ref{fig:Overview}).
 Typically, this has been accomplished with Bayesian neural networks with techniques like dropout~\cite{gal2016dropout, abdar2021review, Xue_2019}.
 More recently, conformal risk control paired with pixel-wise quantile regression has been proposed for distribution-free uncertainty quantification~\cite{angelopoulos2022image}.
 This method is much faster than Bayesian approaches, requiring only one forward pass at test time, and produces confidence sets backed by rigorous statistical guarantees.